ibm-cloud-docs/openwhisk/runtimes.md

 ## Docker runtime
 {: #openwhisk_ref_docker}

 Docker actions run a user-supplied executable in a Docker container.
-The executable runs in a Docker image based on [python:3.6-alpine](https://hub.docker.com/_/python){: external}, so the executable must be compatible with this distribution.

-The Docker skeleton is a convenient way to build OpenWhisk compatible Docker images.
-You can install the skeleton with the `ibmcloud fn sdk install docker` CLI plug-in command.

-The main executable program must be located in `/action/exec` inside the container.
-The executable receives the input arguments from a single command-line argument string, which can be deserialized as a `JSON` object.
-It must return a result by using `stdout` as a single-line string of serialized `JSON`.

-You can include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.
+You can include any compilation steps or dependencies by modifying the `Dockerfile`.
+When you create an action using a Docker image, your app runs in a public Docker image that you can specify when creating your action.

+{{site.data.keyword.openwhisk_short}} provides base images on Docker hub.
+You can use these images as-is when creating actions, or you can use them as a base in your Dockerfile with the `FROM` instruction.
+You can see a list of the available runtimes images in the [Available images and runtimes](#runtimes_available) section.

+For more information about creating actions with Docker images, see [Preparing apps in Docker images](/docs/openwhisk?topic=cloud-functions-prep#prep_docker).

 ## More runtime support